RiccardoZappitelli/TGNotifier/README.md

 # TGNotifier
 CLI Notifier for Telegram.
-One of my first programs in GO
+I just wanted to do something in go.

 config.json
 ```json